frank-m/alfred-rdp-workflow/README.md

 ![rdp alfread search](https://imgur.com/ubdLdBw.gif)

-- open_desktop.rb: Accepts one command line argument, the hostname, and uses the build in script option of the Microsoft Remote Desktop App to display the bookmarks in csv format.
-Then it searches for the hostname and uses the export option of the Microsoft Remote Desktop App to get the rdp:// url.
+- open_desktop.rb: Accepts one command line argument, the ID of the bookmark, and uses the build in `--script bookmark export` option of the Microsoft Remote Desktop App to get the rdp:// url.
 It then calls the rdp url and the session opens.

 # Todo:

-- Merge code into one file as there is code duplication now.
-- Add tests
+- Add testing/linting

 # Installation
 You can compile it from source or download the latest binary from the releases page.